 Is it all bad?

 New technologies have become integral to the lives of children and young people in today’s society, both at school and in their lives outside school.
-At BGS, technology plays a vital role in the effective education of our boys, encompassing powerful tools that can stimulate discussion, promote creativity and stimulate awareness in the context of effective learning.
+Technology plays a vital role in the effective education of students, encompassing powerful tools that can stimulate discussion, promote creativity and stimulate awareness in the context of effective learning.
 So, it’s not all bad.

-In its Physical Activity and Sedentary Behaviour Guidelines for Children (Department of Health 2014), the Australian Government recommends that electronic media use for entertainment purposes be limited to a maximum of 2 hours a day for children aged 5 to 17 years.
+In its Physical Activity and Sedentary Behaviour Guidelines for Children (Department of Health 2014), the Australian Government recommends that electronic media use for entertainment purposes be limited to a maximum of two hours a day for children aged 5 to 17 years.
 Numerous studies reveal that Australian children are far exceeding this recommended maximum.
-In doing so, our boys are at risk of serious physical and mental health consequences.
-Strong links have been found between the time spent on screens and depression and poor
+In doing so, our kids are at risk of serious physical and mental health consequences.
+Strong links have been found between the time spent on screens and depression and poor cognitive development.

 Studies show that limiting children’s recreational screen time to less than two hours a day, alongside supporting them to get sufficient sleep and physical activity, improves cognition and maximises their learning.
 Research also suggests that the use of screens for school-related activities and assignments doesn’t produce the same negative outcomes as recreational screen time.